PierreChouteau/PierreChouteau.github.io/_pages/audio.md

 header:
   overlay_color: "#000"
   overlay_filter: "0.6"
-excerpt: "Résultats d'expériences" # "Here you can find the audio files of the different pieces we worked on." - Example of a subtitle
+excerpt: "Experimental results" # "Here you can find the audio files of the different pieces we worked on." - Example of a subtitle
 toc: true
 toc_label: "Table of Contents"
 toc_icon: "cog"